rmarable/Ec2InstanceMaker/INSTALL.md

 specific members of a particular instance family over SSH.
 Following every build, Ec2InstanceMaker will dump access and deletion information to the console for user convenience.
 For mulitple instance "families," a selection menu for each instance will be provided.
+The operator can also provide the index of the instance to avoid parsing the menu.
+This is also useful for scripting actions against instance families created by this tool.

-To access the instance "dev01" created above:
+To access the single instance "dev01" created above:

 ```
 $ ./access_instance.py -N dev01